abyanjan/Recommendation-with-Kmeans/recommendation-with_-kmeans.md

 ### Get recommendations for the user

-From the list of the movies from the best cluster, we now will recommend top movies for the users.
+From the list of the movies from the best cluster, we now will recommend top n movies for the users.

 Lets put all the fucntions together to recommend best movies for the user.

 ``` r
 recommend_movies <- function(movie_data, user_data, user_id, n = 10){